Mr-Proxy-source/BadUSB-Payloads/Script-Paster/README.md

 # Script Paster

+This payload will open link with your payload, copy payload and then open wd bypassed powershell window and paste the script.
+This script is used to easily run long/encrypted script on victims pc.

+## Description

+> [!WARNING]\
+> Please enjoy and use RESPONSIBLY❗

 Payload used to import long/encrypted scripts really fast through the powershell!

-## Description

-### This payload will open link with your payload, copy payload and then open wd bypassed powershell window and paste the script.
-### This script is used to easily run long/encrypted script on victims pc.
-### REMINDER: Use this RESPONSIBLY

 ---------------------------------------------------------------------------------------------------------------------------------------------------------